Vinco Ventures Inc. (BBIG) stock is nearly perfect except the valuation - The Dwinnex

 Ratios:

-For a better understanding of BBIG, let’s look at its different ratios.
+Our analysis of BBIG’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.30 and its Current Ratio is at 4.30.

 Upgrades & Downgrades